yp3yp3/example-voting-app/README.md

 This solution uses Python, Node.js, .NET, with Redis for messaging and Postgres for storage.

-You need to use "redis:alpine" and "postgres:15-alpine" images/
+You need to use "redis:alpine" and "postgres:15-alpine" images.

 ## Architecture